brenthompson2/Minterface/README.md

 - Account Balances Over Time
 - Credit Score Over Time

-**As of 03/11/19 the GUI Dash app just shows the two graphs and has no layout or style**
+**As of 03/11/19 the GUI Dash app has 2 graphs, incredibly basic styles, and a super basic navbar**

 **Using Minterface GUI**